jkfmCZ/Brawl-Stars-tracker/README.md

    ```

 3. **Configure API Key**
    Obtain an API key from the Brawl Stars API.
-Store it securely in your environment variables or configuration file (`settings.py`).
+Store into .env file (API_KEY="-Your key here-")

 4. **Run the Application**
    Start the Django development server: